garyjli/neural-network-from-scratch/README.md

 - Each neuron in a successive layer is "connected" to all neurons in the previous layer
   - In other words, every neuron in layer $L$ receives input from every neuron in layer $L - 1$
   - Thus each neuron has one weight per input neuron and one bias
+  - Each connection has a "weight" associated with it
 - Example: The activation of a particular node in the 1st layer is calculated by applying a (nonlinear) activation function to a linear combination of weights $\times$ activation values (plus a bias value) from the 0th layer
   - Example: $g(w_{1}a_{1} + w_{2}a_{2} + \cdots + w_{n}a_{n} + b)$